 In this post, we’ll answer all these questions and show you what you may need to do to collect and process sensitive personal information.

-The majority of legislations on data privacy mention special categories of personal data, which should be more carefully handled by the processor.
+When we talk about sensitive data, we refer to special categories of personal information, which should be more carefully handled by the processor.

-They differ from regular personal data because they could potentially lead to the user’s discrimination, if shared.
+The main difference between regular personal data and sensitive data is that sensitive data could potentially lead to the user’s discrimination, if shared.

 The collection and processing of sensitive data is generally allowed.
 However, you may need to apply extra layers of security when it comes to it.